wojciechmarek/weather-station/README.md

 # WeatherStation
-Project made when I was on third semester of study.
+Project made in WPF, when I was on third semester of study.

 ## Used technologies
 The main purpose of this projects was use and learn Model-View-ViewModel pattern.
 This project use MVVM Light Library to implement base of pattern.
 I used also Newtonsoft.Json to convert Json data from api server.